-Hear cases involving more than one student proposed for discipline which arise out of the same action or occurrence; provided however, the committee shall make separate findings and recommendations for each student;
+Hear cases involving more than one student proposed for discipline which arises out of the same action or occurrence; provided, however, the committee shall make separate findings and recommendations for each student;

 Permit the incorporation into the record by reference of any documentation produced and desired in the record by the program or the student;